Corporate Website Design: 10 Inspiring Examples & Best Practices (2026)

 Over 60% of web traffic is mobile, and Google uses mobile-first indexing.
 Your corporate site must perform flawlessly on every device.

-• Design for mobile first, then scale up to desktop
+- Design for mobile first, then scale up to tablet and desktop

-• Ensure navigation works on touch devices (no hover-dependent menus)
+- Ensure navigation works on touch devices — avoid hover-dependent menus

-• Optimize images and media for mobile bandwidth
+- Optimize images and media for mobile bandwidth with responsive srcset

 Maintain Strong Visual and Brand Consistency